Nas-k-o/Bulgarian-Talk-Norms-and-Debate/README.md

-# Bulgarian-Talk-Norms-and-Debate
-"Bulgarian Talk: Norms and Debate" is a student-built site exploring discussion strategies and proper language use in Bulgarian.
-Created as a final school project, it aims to grow into an interactive platform for learning communication and grammar skills.
+# Bulgarian Talk: Norms and Debate

+**Bulgarian Talk: Norms and Debate** is a web-based school project created with HTML, CSS, and JavaScript.
+It explores the principles of effective discussion and the correct use of standard Bulgarian language.

+## 📚 Project Purpose

+This website was developed as our final school project to:

+- Promote better communication and debate skills.
+- Teach standard Bulgarian language norms.
+- Provide a foundation for future interactive learning tools.

+## 🛠️ Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla)

+## 🚀 Future Plans

+We aim to expand this platform by adding:

+- Interactive exercises and quizzes
+- Multimedia examples of debates
+- A resource hub for students and teachers

+## 👥 Authors

+- Atanas Ivanov
+- Dimitar Tashkov
+- Georgi Velikov

+## 🌐 Live Demo

+Coming soon...

+---

+Made with ❤️ by Bulgarian high school students from PMG "QNE SANDANSKI" (ПМГ "ЯНЕ САНДАНСКИ")